Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Deconstructing the Performance Gap: Algorithmic Analysis

 \deggreedy sequentially picks nodes for the independent set.
 At each step, it picks the node with the smallest degree in the residual graph (where the nodes in the independent set and their neighbors are removed).
 It does not reverse any decisions (ie once picked, the node stays in the independent set).
 As in \cref{sec:algs-sketch} we call it a \emph{non-backtracking} algorithm. \gflownets is also a non-backtracking algorithm and it often perform similarly to \deggreedy in \cref{tab:res-er,tab:res-ba}.
 It uses a trained policy network GFlowNets~\citep{bengio2021flow} to pick a node for the independent set at each step.
 Thus, we can naturally compare \gflownets with \deggreedy by investigating how close this trained policy compares to the naive policy in \deggreedy.

 The results are shown in \Cref{fig:toprank-gflownets}.
 Overall, we observe that \gflownets frequently selects nodes with very small degrees.
 On ER graphs where the average degree is at least 30, \gflownets picks the node with the smallest degree over 85\% of rounds except for sparse graphs ($d=10$ and $(n,d)=(3000,30)$).
+On BA graphs, while the percentage is lower, it still exceeds 75\% on large and sufficiently dense graphs.
 Moreover, in cases where \gflownets selects the smallest degree nodes less frequently, its performance is worse than \deggreedy.

 To conclude, our results suggest that despite using neural net to learn the policy, \gflownets is closely aligned with \deggreedy: prioritizing nodes with small degrees at each step.
 The high consistency between the node selection strategies of \gflownets and \deggreedy can explain their similar performance.